NodeFactoryIo/vedran-daemon/README.md

 ### Required flags

-`--id` - id string by which load balancer will distinguish between nodes `--lb` - public url of vedran load balancer `--payout-address` - address of wallet to which reward tokens should be set - **CAUTION** - use valid address depending on network
+`--id` - id string by which load balancer will distinguish between nodes - **CAUTION** this should be a unique string and should not be shared

+`--lb` - public url of vedran load balancer

+`--payout-address` - address of wallet to which reward tokens should be set - **CAUTION** - use valid address depending on network

 ### Other flags